 Onboarding – a process of introducing new employees to a company.
 In big organizations with units scattered around the world, employee onboarding must take place online.
-Webinars are the one & only rational choice to handle this.
+Webinars and meetings are the one and only rational choice to handle this.

-Paid Access/Paid Webinars – webinar feature that allows you to monetize your webinars.
-By integrating your webinar platform with PayPal, you can charge your attendees for joining selected events.
-Paid access is the simplest and most direct way to make money on webinar content.
+Paid access/Paid webinars – a feature that allows you to monetize your events.
+By integrating your ClickMeeting account with PayPal, you can charge your attendees for joining selected events.
+Paid access is the simplest and most direct way to make money on the content.

-Pipedrive Integration – the integration that enables you to automatically export attendee and webinar data into your Pipedrive account.
-With this tool, you can collect and analyze data on your webinar attendees’ and manage your sales funnel effectively.
+Pipedrive integration – the integration that enables you to automatically export attendee and event data into your Pipedrive account.
+With this tool, you can collect and analyze data of your attendees and manage your sales funnel effectively.

 Podcast/Podcasting – it is an audio file posted on a website that people can download and listen to.
 Businesses use them to establish themselves as experts in their field or to share information about their product or service.

-Polls – a questionnaire sent to webinar attendees after the event, on any topic to get valuable data from your audience.
-Webinar platforms allow you to assign points to answers to turn your polls into classroom-like tests.
+Polls – a questionnaire created in the event room and displayed for the attendees on any topic to get valuable data from your audience.
+Our tool allows you to assign points to answers to turn your polls into classroom-like tests.